wpafw/wpafw.org/travel.md

 * **Kings:** $134/night
 * **Queens:** $144/night

-If you were looking for rooms, you can book through this link: [Fairfield Marriott Reservations](https://www.marriott.com/events/start.mi?id=1563977253501&key=GRP)
+There are very few rooms left, but if you'd like to reserve one, please contact Alexandra Stewart at

-If you would prefer, you may also call the hotel to book at <a href="tel:1-800-853-6113">+1 (800) 853-6113</a> and tell them you're with 'Western PA Furry Weekend' to get the group rate!
+<a href="tel:1-412-227-9600">+1 (412) 227-9600</a> and request a room for the "Western PA Furry Weekend" event rate.

 ## Regular (Full!)
 Hotel Information